iq-motion-control/iq-control-center/README.md

 This is all the source code used to create and run the IQ Control Center.

 ## Getting Started

-If you just want to use the IQ Control Center please follow this link to the latest [release](https://github.com/iq-motion-control/iq-control-center/releases) where you will find precompiled versions of the IQ Control Center for Windows and Mac.
+If you just want to use the IQ Control Center please follow this link to the latest [release](https://github.com/iq-motion-control/iq-control-center/releases) where you will find precompiled versions of the IQ Control Center for Windows, Mac, and Linux.

-If you are looking to play with the source code or compile from source continue reading !
+If you are looking to play with the source code or compile from source continue reading!

 ## Cloning this Repo

 This repo uses a submodule called 'Schmi' (the flashing portion of Control Center) and will return as an empty folder if you clone this repo without the `--recursive` flag.
 Please run this command when cloning this repo.

 Clone the repo and all submodules within it:

 ``` shell
 git clone --recursive <repo-url>